StamatisChr/tfe-fdo-podman/README.md

 Wait about 7-8 minutes for Terraform Enterprise to initialize.

 Visit the tfe-podman-fqdn from the output.
-To log in, use "admin" as username and the password you set for `admin_password`  as password
+To log in, use `admin` as username and the password you set for `admin_password`  as password

 ## Clean up